-All the dishes on the lunch, dinner, and tasting menus are made on the premises with ingredients sourced wherever possible within a 15 mile radius.
-It’s important to us and our whole team that the food offering stays true to the environment which means maintaining a natural relationship to the produce we work with.
+All the dishes on the lunch, dinner, and tasting menus are made on the premises with ingredients sourced wherever possible within a 15mile radius.
+Having respect for our ingredients is integral to everything we do, and it’s important to us and our whole team that the food offering stays true to the environment which means maintaining a natural relationship to the produce we work with.

-The pork, for example, comes from Gloucester Old Spot pigs reared at The Oaks Farm by Jeff who raises them with welfare and environmental conservation at the forefront of his mind.
+The pork, for example, comes from Mike down the road at Mayfield, who rears Pedigree Saddleback pigs or Jeff who raises Gloucester Old Spots reared at Ible.
+Both have welfare and environmental conservation front of mind.
 The Long horn cattle Jeff rears graze land where sustainable management methods are practiced, enabling farmers within our National Parks to be proactive environmental managers whilst, at the same time helping our rural economies to become more sustainable – win, win.

 The balance between seasonally led and creative cooking is a crucial part of the principles that we want to stick to as we develop The George into the unique destination we are so passionate about preserving.